MorganResearchLab/scarecrow/README.md

 * Benchmark different assays (SPLiTseq, Parse, 10X) and methods (split-pipe, scarecrow, UMI tools)
 *   - barcode recovery
 *   - alignment (STAR and kallisto)
-* Test alignment with kallisto and STAR
-*    - may need to alter sequence header formatting depending on what is retained in BAM file

 * Aho-Corasick (trie) needs checking
 *   - runs 4x faster than set-based method on small subset (100K)
 *   - runs 4x slower than set-based method on normal dataset (100M+ reads)
 *   - difference possibly due to time taken to generate barcode sets in set method being more apparent with few reads relative to many reads
 *   - try an approximate matching solution instead of generating variant sequences

-### Recent changes that need monitoring
-* Added N base to mismatch set, needs testing to ensure it hasn't broken anything
 * Added functionality to reap.py _get_sequence_with_jitter to tackle potentially clipped barcodes starting at position 1
 *   - this is not applied to the trie method currently

 # Testing on laptop (WTv2)
 ```bash